 - being an advocate for the school district, staff and especially for students, in all interactions with other governmental entities and the public.

 The public is invited to participate in all regularly scheduled monthly Board meetings.
 To speak to the Board during a session, please register with the Board Attorney or Board Clerk before the beginning of each regularly scheduled meeting.
 Public comments are welcome and will be heard during the "Public Address to the Board " item on the agenda.
-Public speakers will be asked to limit remarks to five minutes and refrain from referencing specific students or personnel.
+Public speakers will be asked to limit remarks to three minutes and refrain from referencing specific students or personnel.
 Board members will not respond to individuals who address the board except to request clarification of points made by the presenter.

 If a citizen or parent has a concern, the board recommends first working with teachers and principals, who can resolve most concerns.
 If you believe that a law, policy or rule has been violated, you should use the grievance procedure established by the Board.
 Matters which cannot be resolved at the school level should be taken to the appropriate Assistant Superintendent, then to the Superintendent before approaching the Board.